 OverviewPilot Peak is a dominant peak that is noticed most readily as you drive from Wells Nevada towards Wendover.
 It is easily the most beautiful mountain in the whole region and it is one of the "ultra" peaks found in the lower 48, one of 57 with that designation.
-It is not an easy peak to climb since it is well guarded by talus slopes that make you earn your way to the top but once at the top, the reward is one of the finest views anywhere.
+It has over 5700 feet of prominence, which makes it the 32nd most prominent peak in the USA.
+It is not a fun peak to climb since it is well guarded by talus slopes that make you earn your way to the top but once at the top, the reward is one of the finest views anywhere.

 The name “PILOT PEAK” is attributed to Captain John C. Fremont.
 In 1845 during Fremont’s 3rd expedition, the explorer and his party were traveling west along the south shore of the Great Salt Lake, searching for a shorter route to the central Great Basin and onward to California.
 From the summit of the Cedar Mountains in Utah, Fremont’s party could see one very high peak to the west beyond the expanse of the salt desert.
 To cross the desert with the whole expedition and not know if they would find water was much to risky.
 Fremont sent famed scout Kit Carson along with three other men ahead on the best horses with extra supplies.
 Nearly 24 hours later, Fremont was able to see with his telescope the smoke from the signal fire built by Carson and the advance scouts.
 Fremont and the remainder of the expedition made it safely across the salt flats to the life saving waters and abundant grass at the base of Pilot Peak.
 The water they came to is at Pilot Ranch, about 8 miles north of the turnoff to Miners Canyon.
 In 1846, the ill-fated Donner party followed this same route.
 The large spring at the ranch is called Donner Spring.